matt16749-zz/practical_algoritms_and_data_structures/1_technical_problem_solving_and_analysis/notes.md

 * Problem:
   * Calculate the sum of the first n numbers.
 Method should take n parameter and return a sum of the numbers
   * [Solution](https://github.com/matt16749/practical_algoritms_and_data_structures/blob/master/1_technical_problem_solving_and_analysis/problems/1_sum_of_n.rb)

+##### Big O notation

+* An algorithm is basically a series of steps to a solution.
+Therefore, an algorithm's execution time is __The number of steps required to solve a problem__